Speakers you can currently buy as a plasma speaker or with a solid-state massless speaker built in:

 The Name

-When it comes to naming the type one and three are a mess.
+one and three are a mess.
 They are both types of plasma and contain ions but they create sound using different physical principles.
-However they often use the same name interchangeably and as a result people often misunderstand the underlying principle at work for a specific speaker.
+However the same names are used interchangeably and as a result people often misunderstand the underlying principle at work for a specific speaker.
+The terms are used for marketing but also in the scientific descriptions and by the inventors and designers of the speakers.

 Plasma